annakrystalli/rmacroRDM/README.md

 Trait databases are all the rage these days, for good reason.
 Traits are interesting from evolutionary and ecological perspectives.
 While much progress is being made in compiling and making centralised datasets programmatically accessible, often macroecologists at the level of individual researcher or lab, still spent a lot of time manually compiling datasets scrapped from pds, literature searched and entered into excel spreadsheets.

 As the size and diversity of datasets increases, so does the requirement for data management to ensure good tracking of data provencance and specification of data key.
 Efforts to standardise by promoting metadata standards. eg in ecology a number eg EML and availability in R there.

-So the responsibility however lies on researchers.
-ANd this is one of the weakest link.
+So the responsibility however lies on researchers which often lack the time, skill, resources or tools needed to achieve good data management practices.

 <br>